Mateusz-Dera/ROCm-AI-Installer/README.md

 > [!Note]
 > Debian 13.1 is recommended.
 Version 9.x is not tested on older systems.<br>
-> On other distros, most of the python based applications should work, but manual installation of ROCm/ZLUDA will be required.<br>
+> On other distros, most of the python based applications should work, but manual installation of ROCm will be required.<br>
-> If possible, applications use ROCm (https://github.com/ROCm/ROCm) by default, but starting from version 9.0, unsupported applications are run through ZLUDA (https://github.com/vosen/ZLUDA).

 > [!Important]
 > All models and applications are tested on a GPU with 24GB of VVRAM.<br>